Back to index

 • On your turn, reveal two cards.

-• If they don’t match, both flip back and you try again.
+• If they don’t match, both flip back after a short delay so you can use the information next turn.

 Controls